 How do I select my classmates and get their contact information?

-You will be able to select your classmates through our online volunteer web tool or by contacting your Class Giving Officer or official Cal staff contact.
-If using the web tool, the system will have your classmates’ contact information readily available once the assignments are made.
-Additionally, the Reunion Giving Officer will provide you with contact information (email, phone numbers, addresses) for the people you are assigned to contact.
+You will be able to select your classmates through our online volunteer web tool or by contacting your Class Giving Officer.
+If you choose to use the web tool, the system will have your classmates’ contact information readily available once the assignments are made.
+Additionally, the Class Giving Officer will provide you with contact information (email, phone numbers, addresses) for the people you are assigned to contact.
 Online tools such as Facebook and LinkedIn are also great resources.

 What is the preferred method of reaching out to classmates?

-You may contact people by whichever means you are most comfortable; however, nothing is more effective than a phone call from an old friend.
-We will provide you with the contact information available in the database.
+You may contact people by whichever means you are most comfortable, however nothing is more effective than a phone call to an old friend.
+We will provide you with the contact information available in our database.
 Due to varying degrees to which people keep in contact with the university, full contact information may not be available for all alumni and may limit the means by which you can contact them.

 How will I know what to say to classmates?

 As a Gift Committee member, your role is to encourage philanthropic support to the university during the reunion year.
-Your chairs and Class Giving Officer or staff contact will provide you with email and letter templates, talking points, solicitation strategies, and information on giving opportunities.
+Your class chairs and Class Giving Officer will provide you with email and letter templates, talking points, solicitation strategies, and information on giving opportunities.
 You will be prepared and comfortable before you start the solicitation process.

 How do I report on my progress?

-You will be able to report on your progress through our online web tool, as well as email and phone communication with your Class Giving Officer or staff contact person.
+You will be able to report on your progress through our online web tool, as well as email and phone communication with your Class Giving Officer.

 What if a donor asks me questions that I am unable to answer?

-If a donor asks you a question you are unable to answer, please contact your Class Giving Officer or staff contact; they can give you the information required to answer the question or they will contact the donor directly.
+If a donor asks you a question you are unable to answer, please contact your Class Giving Officer.
+They can give you the information required to answer the question or they will contact the donor directly.